priyaravi23/infinity-rental-client/README.md

-## Movies App Using React Class Components
+## Movies App Using React Components For Sorting, Filtering, & Pagination of data

 ![](public/movies.png)